tibetan-nlp/annodoc/index.md

 should depend on the `VERB` via the [`compound`](http://universaldependencies.org/u/dep/all.html#al-u-dep/compound) relation.
 This is likely not the right approach for Tibetan.
-Instead, we link the `NOUN` to the `VERB` via the `obj` relation.
-So in the above examples, the verb has the frame `Args: nsubj,obj`.
+Instead, we link the `NOUN` to the `VERB` via the `arg2` relation.
+So in the above examples, the verb has the frame `arg1, arg2`.

 We take this approach for three reasons.
-First, if an additional, non-subject core argument occurs with a light verb, then it must not appear with (unmarked) absolutive case, but must instead bear an overt case marker like an `iobj`.
-This suggests that the `NOUN` part of a light verb construction is an object.
+First, if an additional, non-subject core argument occurs with a light verb, then it must not appear with (unmarked) absolutive case, but must instead bear an overt oblique case marker.
+This suggests that the `NOUN` part of a light verb construction is a syntactic object.
 Second, adopting the `compound` dependency relation would make it more difficult to compare the use of a verb across different stages of the history of the language.
 Light verb constructions are widespread in Modern Tibetan, but perhaps less so in Classical and Old Tibetan.